-All e-Visa types – e-Tourist Visa, e-Medicial Visa and e-Business Visa are fully electronically issued.
+All e-Visa types – eTourist Visa, eMedicial Visa and eBusiness Visa are fully electronically issued.
 Their single purpose is to travel to India as a tourist, for medical treatment or on business.
 Indian e-Visa is used to replace the traditional type of visa.
 The e-Visa is faster, easier and costs lower than the traditional type of visa.
 You don`t need to visit an Indian Embassy.
 The process is entirely online from the comfort of your home.
 The e-Visa approval will be issued electronically before your departure to India.
-Upon your arrival in India, you will have your biometric information taken and the actual visa will be placed inside your passport at the immigration checkpoint.
+Upon your arrival in India, you will have your biometric information taken.
+The actual visa will be placed inside your passport at the immigration checkpoint.

 Apply for e-Tourist Visa, e-Business Visa, e-Medical Visa For India

 Travelers, who need an e-Visa have to apply online in order to travel to India.
-The process is fully electronic and can be done only online.
-Electronic Travel Authorization ( e-Visa ) will be sent via a registered email.
-Travelers have to choose the type of e-Visa as it may be an e-Tourist Visa, e-Business Visa and e-Medical Visa.
-Each visa type has its own purpose, that can be used for one of the following.
-Sightseeing and holiday, visiting friends and relatives, medical treatment, including Ayurveda (herbal) and yoga, or to participate in sporting events, competitions and activities relating to cultural performance, business meetings, business venture, trades, sales and more.
+This is entirely online and fully electronic process.
+Electronic Travel Authorization (e-Visa) will be sent via a registered email.
+Travelers have to choose the type of e-Visa. e-Visa types to choose from are eTourist Visa, eBusiness Visa and eMedical Visa.
+Each visa type has it`s own purpose.
+Sightseeing and holiday, visiting friends and relatives, medical treatment, including Ayurveda (herbal) and yoga.
+Also to participate in sporting events, competitions and activities relating to cultural performance.
+Business travelers can attend business meetings, business venture, trades, sales and more.
 For a full list, please visit e-Visa Types

 Frequently Asked Questions – FAQ